techidaily/site-win11/source/_posts/tackling-windows-woes-a-script-error-cure-all-guide.md

 ## 2\.
 Delete Browser Cache

  You can delete your browser cache to fix the script error.
 Useful if the error continues to occur after disabling script debugging.
-You can[clear browser cache and temporary files on Windows](https://www.makeuseof.com/windows-11-clear-caches/) using the built-in disk cleanup and storage sense feature.
+You can [clear browser cache and temporary files on Windows](https://www.makeuseof.com/windows-11-clear-caches/) using the built-in disk cleanup and storage sense feature.

- In case the error occurs when using an app, try to[perform an app reset on Windows.](https://www.makeuseof.com/windows-reset-app/) This is a last-ditch effort before you can think of removing and reinstalling the app.
+ In case the error occurs when using an app, try to [perform an app reset on Windows.](https://www.makeuseof.com/windows-reset-app/) This is a last-ditch effort before you can think of removing and reinstalling the app.

 ## 3\.
 Update the Problematic App